The impact of superyacht and private jet emissions

-The superyacht and private jet emissions of the richest people are worsening the climate crisis.
+The superyacht and private jet emissions of the super-rich are worsening the climate crisis.

 The global working class, who have the lowest emissions, face the worst of this crisis.

-Let’s look at the human and environmental cost of polluting private jets and superyachts and how to address their weighty impact...
+Let’s look at the human and environmental cost of polluting superyachts and private jets and how to address their weighty impact.

 Private jets burn far more carbon per passenger than commercial flights.
 A private jet flight from London to Paris, for example, is 6 times more polluting per passenger than a commercial flight.